MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-monitoring-best-practices.md

 # Best practices for monitoring Azure Database for MySQL - Flexible Server

-Learn about the best practices that can be used to monitor your database operations and ensure that the performance is not compromised as data size grows.
-As we add new capabilities to the platform, we will continue to refine the best practices detailed in this section.
+Learn about the best practices that can be used to monitor your database operations and ensure that the performance isn't compromised as data size grows.
+As we add new capabilities to the platform, we'll continue to refine the best practices detailed in this section.

 ## Layout of the current monitoring toolkit

 Azure Database for MySQL flexible server provides tools and methods you can use to monitor usage easily, add, or remove resources (such as CPU, memory, or I/O), troubleshoot potential problems, and help improve the performance of a database.
-You can [monitor performance metrics](concepts-monitoring.md#metrics) on a regular basis to see the average, maximum, and minimum values for a variety of time ranges.
+You can [monitor performance metrics](concepts-monitoring.md#metrics) regularly to see the average, maximum, and minimum values for various time ranges.

-You can [set up alerts](how-to-alert-on-metric.md#create-an-alert-rule-on-a-metric-from-the-azure-portal) for a metric threshold, so you are informed if the server has reached those limits and take appropriate actions.
+You can [set up alerts](how-to-alert-on-metric.md#create-an-alert-rule-on-a-metric-from-the-azure-portal) for a metric threshold, so you're informed if the server has reached those limits and take appropriate actions.

 Monitor the database server to make sure that the resources assigned to the database can handle the application workload.
 If the database is hitting resource limits, consider: